Gabriel707/mariarosa/README.md

 For managing the state of your application, consider using Redux or React's Context API.

 Architecture:
-Monolith:
+Microserviço/Monolith
-Decide whether you want a microservices architecture (dividing the application into smaller, independent services) or a monolithic architecture (single, unified application).
-For a startup, a monolith might be more straightforward initially.
+(dividing the application into smaller, independent services) or a monolithic architecture (single, unified application).

 Cloud Services:
 - AWS